ldklab/scored23_release/README.md

 #### 3. LexicalStratClassification.py

 - This will retrieve data from MongoDB Lexical Vector collection and run Classification models on the feature vectors.

-## Prerequisites

-1. Download and install "Networkx" package
-2. Download and install "TreeSitter" package
-3. Create a new folder "Processed" in the same directory as the "ASTAnalysis" folder.

 ## External Tools: